User Guide

 - For example, in

-prefix is used. - Prefixes are case-sensitive.
+add n/Apple, the valueAppleis associated with the fieldCOMPANY_NAMEsince then/prefix is used. - Prefixes are case-sensitive.

 - When entering a command, do remember to use spaces to separate different fields of information.
 If you enter multiple fields without using space(s) to separate them, InternBuddy will interpret them as a single field.